Sirrah91/Asteroid-spectra/README.md

 In ./Modules/chemical/ and ./Datasets/ there are trained modes and datasets which were used in the paper.

+Short comments to datasets and models can be found in v1.0.

 For any question or comments, contant me at david.korda@helsinki.fi.